bruh3396/favorites-search-gallery/README.md

     <li>Choose full-screen image resolution</li>
     <li>Autocompleted tag search</li>
     <li>Look at other user's favorites with the above features (blacklisted tags are hidden automatically)</li>
+    <li>Sort by score, width, height, rating, id, date uploaded, or date changed</li>
+    <li>Filter by rating: safe, questionable, explicit, or any combination of the three</li>
 </ul>

 ## Preferred Specs: